festinalente/segmentMatcher/README.md

-# Segment matching:
+# Segment matcher:

 ## How to run:

 * Navigate to the folder containing these files,
 * Run node in the CLI (tested on Ubuntu only),
-* Require the app:
+* Require or import the app:

   let gpxExt = require('./main');

-* Add a segment (takes a GPX currently (quick hack), this could easily be built into a web app where a user selects like stava).
-Pass the file path and the option "true":
+* Add a segment (this was used to populate the app with actual segments from Strava) Pass the file path and the option "true":

   gpxExt('./testSegment.gpx', true);